-Erica is set to receive a $5000 bonus and a $10,000 lump sum towards her moving costs.
+Erica is set to receive a $5000 bonus and a $10,000 lump sum toward her moving costs.
 Erica’s employer pays an additional $5500 to the IRS on Erica’s behalf.
 This $5500 consists of the $4500 tax due on Erica’s relocation benefits, plus the “tax on tax” of the gross-up benefit.
-Erica receives the full $15,000 she is expecting, with the taxes already covered by her employer.
+Erica receives the full $15,000 she expects, with her employer already covering the taxes.

 Are Employers Required to Gross-Up?

-Employers that choose not to gross-up should be sure that employees are aware that taxes will be withheld from the payments they are expecting.
+Employers that choose not to gross up should ensure that employees know that taxes will be withheld from the payments they expect.
 If the employer makes payments on the employee’s behalf, such as paying a moving company directly, the employee might have additional taxes due at tax time.

-Companies that choose to gross-up need to determine the rate they wish to apply.
+Companies that choose to gross up must determine the rate they wish to apply.
 The options include: